 After Terry Burns, his half-brother, introduced him to modern jazz, his mother gave him a plastic alto saxophone in 1961, which he learnt to play.

-Bowie’s debut release was the 1964 single “Liza Jane” by Davie Jones & the King Bees.
+Bowie’s debut release was the 1964 single “Liza Jane” by Davie Jones and the King Bees.

 When he was 17, Bowie (who was then still David Jones) loved meeting his friend Reginald Kenneth Dwight (later Elton John) at the Soho’s Giaconda Café in London, to talk about music.